Cars, people and events in this week’s Motoring Milestones include: James Pollock, Soybean Car, Pikes Peak, Formula 1, and Knight Rider.

 Peak, Colorado.
 Climbing 14,110 feet to the top was quite a feat for the little 2-cylinder steamer [12 August 1901].
 The trip took just over nine hours and was accomplished by pushing as well as driving the motorcar.
 Peak is well known because of its commanding location and easy accessibility, and the view from the summit is said to have inspired the song “America the Beautiful.”
 Today, an ascent to the top is made easy by a graded toll road…..
 100 years ago this week, the first Pike’s Peak hillclimb contest in the Rocky Mountains was held [10-12 August 1916], to celebrate the completion of a new road built by Spencer Penrose, who presented a 60-lb silver trophy.
 Rea Lentz with a Romano Eight, which climbed the Peak in 20 minutes 55.6 seconds, won the competition.
 The event is named after Lt Zebulon Pike who was commissioned by President Jefferson to carry out a survey in July 1806, but eventually abandoned as ‘utterly impossible’ his attempt to scale the 14,110 ft mountain…..
 80 years ago this week, the Ford Motor Company’s soy bean plastics factory began operations [13 August 1936].
 In 1932-33, the Ford Motor Company spent approximately $1,250,000 on soybean research.
 By 1935, every Ford car had soy involved in its manufacture.
 For example, soybean oil was used to paint the automobiles, as well as fluid for shock absorbers.
 Ford’s involvement with the soybean opened many doors for agriculture and industry to be linked more strongly than ever before……75 years ago this week, the “Soybean Car“, a plastic-bodied car, was unveiled by Henry Ford at Dearborn

 Days, an annual community festival [13 August 1941].
 The frame, made of tubular steel, had 14 plastic panels attached to it.
 The car weighed 2000 lbs., 1000 lbs. lighter than a steel car.
 The exact ingredients of the plastic panels are unknown because no record of the formula exists today..
 One source claimed the car panels were a complex blend of soybeans, wheat, hemp, flax and ramie, but those who worked on the project have stated that they were a blend of soybean fiber, phenolic resin and formaldehyde, which would make them similar in architecture (if not materials) to the Duroplast panels later used on the East German Trabant (composed of cotton fibers and phenol resin).
 The car was exhibited in 1941 at the Dearborn Days festival in Dearborn, Michigan.
 It was also shown at the Michigan State Fair Grounds the same year.
-Because of World War II all US automobile production was curtailed considerably, and the plastic car experiment basically came to a halt.
+Because of World War II all US automobile how to buy generic xanax production was curtailed considerably, and the plastic car experiment basically came to a halt.
 By the end of the war the plastic car idea went into oblivion……70 years ago this week, the first post-war race in Britain, the Ulster Trophy run at Ballyclare was won by ‘Bira’ driving a ERA C-Type at 78.47 mph over 50 miles [10 August 1946]…..
 60 years ago this week, influential abstract impressionist painter Jackson Pollock died at age 44 in a car crash that occurred less than a mile from his home in Springs, New York [11 August 1956].
 He was driving under the influence of alcohol when he skidded and slid off the road before crashing into a tree.
 One of the passengers, Edith Metzger, was also killed in the accident, while his mistress Ruth Kligman, survived…..
 50 years ago this week, the first Chevrolet Camaro drove out of the manufacturing plant in Norwood, Ohio [11 August 1966].
 The 1967 Camaro

 coupe was named just weeks before production; General Manager Elliot Estes, when publicly announcing the name, quipped, “I went into a closet, shut the door and came out with the name.”
 Camaro is actually French for “comrade, pal, or chum.”
 The Camaro was a hit with the public, sporting a base price of only $2,466 for a 6 cylinder engine and three-speed manual transmission…..
 30 years ago this week, the last episode of the TV show Knight Rider aired in the US [8 August 1986].
 The program featured David Hasselhoff as private eye Michael Knight, but the real star of the show was “KITT,” his talking car.
 KITT was a modified Pontiac Firebird, complete with artificial intelligence and glowing red lights.
 KITT assisted Michael on his crime-fighting missions, communicating with him through a remote device Michael wore on his wrist….
 The first Formula One Grand Prix was held behind the Iron Curtain [10 August 1986].
 A record of 200,000 spectators from everywhere from the Eastern European communist countries attended the first Hungarian Grand Prix in 50 years.
 The race was won by Nelson Piquet for